-- DirectRoute Drive Time Uses DirectRoute's internal algorithm settings and map files. - Optional Mileage System Uses any optionally installed (by the user) Mileage System. - Historic Traffic Data Calculates drive times and distances based on historical traffic data (requires additional Appian licensing). - Historical data reflects how average traffic patterns affect road speeds on the road segments used by the generated route.
+- DirectRoute Drive Time-Uses DirectRoute's internal algorithm settings and map files. - Optional Mileage System-Uses any optionally installed (by the user) Mileage System. - Historic Traffic Data-Calculates drive times and distances based on historical traffic data (requires additional Appian licensing). - Historical data reflects how average traffic patterns affect road speeds on the road segments used by the generated route.
 An 'average' pattern is created using a historical time slice: 7 days in a week, with each day divided into 15-minute time slices.

-- Highway Only when Get Directions is used Default option in Preferences>Trimble Maps>Highway Only, Highway Only means local streets are not considered when running a route; vehicles are restricted to primary roads and highways only, regardless of vehicle profile. - Elevation Limit (Preferences>Trimble Maps>Elevation Limit) DirectRoute will look for an alternate route to avoid roads that would exceed the set limit. - The unit of measure chosen (Feet, Meters) should be the same unit of measure chosen for Distance Option (Preferences>Other>Distance Options). - o If the Distance Option is set to Miles, then set Elevation to Miles. - If set to Meters, then set Elevation to Meters.
+- Highway Only when Get Directions is used-Default option in Preferences > Trimble Maps > Highway Only, Highway Only means local streets are not considered when running a route; vehicles are restricted to primary roads and highways only, regardless of vehicle profile. - Elevation Limit (Preferences > Trimble Maps > Elevation Limit)-DirectRoute will look for an alternate route to avoid roads that would exceed the set limit. - The unit of measure chosen (Feet, Meters) should be the same unit of measure chosen for Distance Option (Preferences > Other > Distance Options). - \circ $\;$ If the Distance Option is set to Miles, then set Elevation to Miles.